-Mode 4: Both On (This combines Mode 2 and 3).
+Mode 4: Both On

 Last Door Closed Locking and Lockout Prevention

 Your vehicle comes with this feature set in Mode 2.
 This means that your power door locks will not lock when the keys are in the ignition and a door is open.
 To change the factory setting, do the following: